anicholakos/complete_fxos_tutorial/source/episode06.rst

 Debugging Local Storage
 -----------------------

-If you recollect Episode 3 : Working with the OS Simulator, we had covered how tostart the WebIDE and run an application in the FirefoxOS simulator and debug the execution.
+If you recollect Episode 3 : Working with the OS Simulator, we had covered how to start the WebIDE and run an application in the FirefoxOS simulator and debug the execution.

 You can debug the current state of the localStorage object in the same manner.